 No odours were associated with the holding pond (converted from the wetland) at the time of any inspection visit.
-The pond contained no wastewater and was generally shallow with occasional increases in stormwater/seepage following wet weather.
-All water/wastes were pumped directly into the Hawera WWTP pipeline and no overflows occurred into the Mangawhero Stream tributary.
-Pukeko were common birdlife associated with this component of the WWTP and pied stilts and paradise ducks were present on one occasion.
+The pond contained no wastewater and was generally shallow or empty with occasional increases in stormwater/seepage following wet weather (e.g. at the time of the May, 2014 inspection).
+All water/wastes were pumped directly into the Hawera WWTP pipeline and no overflows occurred into the

-Planting of the eastern and northern perimeters of the WWTP (with native vegetation) and the Castle Street boundary was undertaken by the consent holder during the 2009-
+Mangawhero Stream tributary.
+Pukeko were occasionally associated with this component of the WWTP and mallard ducks were present on one occasion.

-2010 period.
+Planting of the eastern and northern perimeters of the WWTP (with native vegetation) and the Castle Street boundary was undertaken by the consent holder during the 2009-2010 period.
 The sludge disposal area has been levelled and grassed for grazing purposes (STDC, pers.comm.)